 - To stimulate academic research and debate that will likewise contribute towards finding solutions to the challenges posed by war, poverty and racism.

-Freedom City 2017 is a partnership between Newcastle University, Northern Roots and NewcastleGateshead Initiative.
-The vision for Freedom City 2017 was devised by Adam and Patrick Collerton and the city wide programme has been curated with partners across the city.
+The vision for Freedom City 2017 was devised by Adam and Patrick Collerton and the city wide programme was curated with partners across the city.